Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Type:** Simple; Scene
 **Mins:** Craft 1

-The Exalt may reinforce an object --no more than (Essence) meters in its largest dimension--and make it nigh unbreakable.
+The Exalt may reinforce an object—no more than (Essence) meters in its largest dimension—and make it nigh unbreakable.

 While reinforced, the object is no longer considered “mundane,” and increases the difficulty to break or otherwise destroy it by (Essence).